 1920s Mature / Mrs. Dresses

 The above looks were all inspired by the young Crawly sisters, but that isn’t to say they can’t be worn by mature women, too.
 Women like Cora, Isobel, and Violet may have chosen to avoid the “New Woman” fashion and instead wore more conservative styles from the Edwardian era and early ’20s.
 Here are three Downton Abbey 1920s outfits using the same dress but with different accessories that give it a mature aesthetic.

 The dress is a lace inset costume dress I found one eBay years ago.
 The lace gives it a late Victorian to Edwardian era feel.
-In the mid 1920s, lace was seen as too “old,” although many women continued to wear it (even Mary Crawley wears lace dresses the last season).
+In the mid 1920s, lace was seen as too “old,” although many women continued to wear it (even Mary Crawley wears lace dresses in the last season).

 In the first look, I added a wide beaded belt in a shape that is very Edwardian but was still worn in the early ’20s.
 The chiffon sleeves are perfect for this in-between decade as they offered modest but not full coverage.
-The hat I choose was a wide brim, tall crown, velvet hat with a feather clip I attached to one side.
+The hat I choose was a wide brim, tall crowned velvet hat with a feather clip I attached to one side.
 It was a lucky thrift store find.
 See more wide brim Edwardian style hats here.
-With a pair sturdy T-strap shoes and wrist length gloves, this look is ready for a day time event.
+With a pair of sturdy T-strap shoes and wrist length gloves, this look is ready for a day time event.